1005 N. Marion St.

 (i) Willfully or deliberately disregard or violate any municipal or county ordinance relating to uncertified or unregistered contractors.

-For purposes of Section 489.127 violations, a person or business organization operating on an inactive or suspended certificate or registration is not duly certified or registered and is considered unlicensed.
+For Section 489.127 violations, a person or business organization operating on an inactive or suspended certificate or registration is not duly certified or registered and is considered unlicensed.

-A business tax receipt issued under the authority of chapter 205 is not a license for the purposes of this part.
+A business tax receipt issued under the authority of Chapter 205 is not a license for this part.

 Attorneys for Unlicensed Contracting in Tampa, FL

-If you were charged with a crime for unlicensed contracting or any of the related offenses listed in Florida Statute Section 489.127, then contact an experienced criminal defense attorney.
+If you were charged with a crime for advertising for unlicensed contracting or any related offenses listed in Florida Statute Section 489.127, contact an experienced criminal defense attorney.

 Our attorneys represent clients in the construction industry and related fields who deal with license, certification, and registration issues in their industry.